Takashiidobe/notes/src/books/game-programming-patterns/object-pool.md

 }
 ```

-You\'ll notice that every time we want to allocate more memory, this
+You'll notice that every time we want to allocate more memory, this
 costs O(n) time to traverse to the end of the pool.
 We can get away with
 using a union and a free list: